Taittiriya Upanishad: Translations

-A number of commentaries were published on the Taittiriya Upanishad in Sanskrit and Indian languages through the years, including popular ones by Shankara, Sayanana and Ramanuja.
-Though, the first European translations of the work began to appear in 1805, up to the early 1900s some information on vedas were known to Europeans before.
-They began to appear in English, German and French, primarily by Max Muller, Griffith, Muir, and Wilson, all of whom were either western academics based in Europe or in colonial India.
+A number of commentaries on the Taittiriya Upanishad were published in Sanskrit and Indian languages over the centuries, including works by Shankara, Sāyaṇa, and Rāmānuja.[1]
+European translations began appearing in 1805.
+By the early 1900s, English, German, and French translations had been published by Max Müller, Griffith, Muir, and Wilson.
+These scholars were based either in Europe or in colonial India.
 The Taittiriya Upanishad was first translated in Non Indian languages Jacqueline Hirst, in her analysis of Adi Shankara's works, states that Taittiriya Upanishad Bhasya provides one of his key exegesis.
-Shankara presents Knowledge and Truth as different, non-superimposable but interrelated.
-Knowledge can be right or wrong, correct or incorrect, a distinction that principles of Truth and Truthfulness help distinguish.
-Truth cleanses knowledge, helping man understand the nature of empirical truths and hidden truths (invisible laws and principles, Self).
-Together states Shankara in his Taittiriya Upanishad Bhasya, Knowledge and Truth point to Oneness of all, Brahman as nothing other than Self in every human being.
+Shankara presents Knowledge and truth as different, non-superimposable but interrelated.
+Knowledge can be right or wrong, correct or incorrect, a distinction that principles of truth and truthfulness help distinguish.
+Truth cleanses knowledge, helping man understand the nature of empirical truths and hidden truths (invisible laws and principles, self).
+Together states Shankara in his Taittiriya Upanishad Bhasya, Knowledge and truth point to oneness of all, Brahman as nothing other than self in every human being.

 Paul Horsch, in his review of the historical development of Dharma concept and ethics in Indian philosophies, includes Taittiriya Upanishad as among the ancient influential texts.
 Kirkwood makes a similar observation.

 Bhatta states that Taittiriya Upanishad is one of earliest expositions of education system in ancient Indian culture.

 Paul Deussen, in his preface to Taittiriya Upanishad's translation, states that Ananda Valli chapter of Taittiriya Upanishad is "one of the most beautiful evidences of the ancient Indian's deep absorption in the mystery of nature and of the inmost part of the human being".

 The Taittiriya Upanishad has been translated into a number of Indian languages as well, by a large number of scholars including Dayanand Saraswati, Bhandarkar, and in more recent years, by organisations such as the Ramakrishna Mission and Chinmayananda Mission.